Inokinoki/xnu-bcm2837-hackintosh/README.md

 # XNU on Raspberry Pi 3 (BCM2837)

 I am trying to run XNU/Hackintosh, if possible.
-You can support me on this project :)
+You can back me on this project :)

 ## Roadmap